 Effective course delivery requires collaboration between academic and operational divisions of the institution.
 Technical infrastructure should serve the educational requirements of the academic community, both students and staff.

-Effective delivery of e-learning courses requires a computer-based system capable of:
+Effective delivery of blended and online educationcourses requires a computer-based system capable of:

 The institution itself may acquire, operate and maintain this system; alternatively the facilities may be provided via outsourcing arrangements with a third-party.

-It is recommended that there is a survey and analysis of stakeholder expectations of the e-learning system.
+It is recommended that there is a survey and analysis of stakeholder expectations of the blended and online education system.
 Major stakeholder groups are academics, administrators, students, and those providing on-line tutorial support.

 The technical design must take account of anticipated course use by students, administrative transactions and download requirements.
 Realistic assumptions of student usage patterns (e.g. prediction of peak periods such as assignment submission) should be used in estimation of server and connectivity requirements.